jan-koupil/scrimba-advent-calendar-2020/readme.md

     return out
 }
 ```
-While the first is short and ellegant, shouldn't the verbose second be quicker?
+While the first is short and elegant, shouldn't the verbose second be quicker?
 We are not creating a temporary array etc.?

 The results differ in major browsers for short input strings: